Osvaldo Bayer

 Osvaldo Bayer (18 February 1927 – 24 December 2018) was an Argentine writer and journalist.
 He lived in Buenos Aires.
 In 1974, during the presidency of Isabel Perón, he went into exile, residing in Linz am Rhein, Germany, throughout the National Reorganization Process dictatorship (1976–1983).

 Biography

 Osvaldo Bayer was a self-defined "ultra-pacifist anarchist".
 He was born in the capital city of Santa Fe, and grew up in Bernal and in the Belgrano neighborhood in the capital city of Buenos Aires.
-His parents lived in the Patagonian town of Rio Gallegos, an experience that would later become the inspiration for his Rebellion in Patagonia, a historical reconstruction of a massacre of striking rural workers.
+His parents lived in the Patagonian town of Rio Gallegos, an experience that would later become the inspiration for his Rebellious Patagonia, a historical reconstruction of a massacre of striking rural workers during the Rebellion in Patagonia.

 After having worked for an insurance firm and on the merchant marine as an apprentice helmsman, he studied history in the University of Hamburg, Germany, from 1952 to 1956, and became a member of the Socialist Students’ League.